 Children are quite different from their adult patient counterparts in a variety of ways.
 It’s not only physical size and maturity, there’s a lot more similarities.
 For instance, the sagittal suture, which runs down the middle of the human skull is open or gapped at the time of birth.
 On average, the sagittal suture will close between the ages of 30 years to 40 years.
-However, some adults never reach what’s know as “full obliteration” or closing of the gap.
+However, some adults never reach what’s known as “full obliteration” or closing of the gap.
 Others close earlier than the average, about the mid to late twenties.
-While still other adults’ sagittal sutures close in their mid to late fifties.
+While still, other adults’ sagittal sutures close in their mid to late fifties.

 Children also develop in different ways, depending on a number of factors, including genetics, environment, and more.
 To address certain physical problems, medical professionals rely on pediatric orthotics to correct a variety of conditions.

-Since every child is a unique individual, the durable medical device or orthoses, must be customized to a particular child.
+Since every child is a unique individual, the durable medical device or orthoses must be customized to a particular child.

 For children wearing orthosis, their shoes should be appropriate and comfortable.
 Good shoes will have durable construction, with leather being one of the most preferable materials.

-Shoes should also be equipped with a quality heel counter, as well as a well-constructed sole.
+Shoes should also be equipped with a quality heel counter, as well as a well-constructed solo.
 It’s equally ideal for shoes to be equipped with a removable insole, so there’s an ability to increase instep depth.

 The heel height will vary depending on different factors, but in general, should range between one-quarter to three-eighths of an inch.
-A rockered toe is likewise preferable, along with shoe laces or quality velcro.
+A rockered toe is likewise preferable, along with shoelaces or quality velcro.